 Global Atomic provides a profitable and unique combination of high-grade uranium development and cash-flowing zinc concentrate production.

-The Company aims to start uranium production at the Tier 1 Dasa deposit, in the Republic of Niger by the end of 2024 for sale of yellowcake to utilities starting in 2025.
+The Company aims to start uranium production at the Tier 1 Dasa deposit, in the Republic of Niger by the end of 2025 for sale of yellowcake to utilities starting in early 2026.
 In addition, Global Atomic has a 49% stake in the BST steel dust recycling operation in Turkey that produces zinc concentrate and provides financial leverage to minimize equity dilution.

 Global Atomic owns 80% of the Dasa project, a sandstone-hosted uranium deposit first discovered by Company geologists in 2010.
 Dasa is the largest highest-grade uranium deposit discovered in Africa since the 1970s and is currently under development.